-Troubleshooting missing disks, foreign disks and unknown disk groups (Unknown Dg) in Veritas Storage Foundation for Windows
+Troubleshooting missing disks, foreign disks and unknown disk groups (Unknown Dg) in Veritas InfoScale and Storage Foundation for Windows

 When Veritas Enterprise Administrator (VEA) displays missing disks, it is possible that the disks are actually present, but they are being detected as Foreign or Basic disks instead.

 VEA will display a Red X icon on a Dynamic Disk Group when a Missing Disk entry is present in that Disk Group.
 When highlighting that Dynamic Disk Group, there will be an entry that states Missing Disk (harddisk #).
 This entry is stating that there is a missing disk and giving the number of the harddisk, as provided from the O/S to Storage Foundation for Windows.

 Note: That the harddisk number listed will NOT be the same one that is used by Storage Foundation for Windows (SFW) within VEA.
 Storage Foundation will enumerate disks differently when they are received from the O/S. This is why using the Replace Disk command (available when right clicking on the Missing Disk itself) is not always a viable option to resolve the situation, due to the fact that if multiple disks are listed as missing, it will be necessary to determine which 'Missing Disk (harddisk #)' correlates to which LUN properly.